 Format

 The three-week fellowship will be held at the Vanderbilt University campus in Nashville, Tennessee.
+USA.
 Vital Strategies will cover the costs of flights, airport transfers, accommodation, meals and incidentals, and all materials.

-The workshop will be taught using Excel and the open-source decision modeling software Amua, with opportunities for advanced modeling in R, Python, or C++.
-Fellows must bring their own laptop computer with Excel and Amua installed.
-Fellows should also secure data needed to complete the study in advance of the fellowship.
+The workshop will be taught using Excel and the open-source decision modeling software Amua, with opportunities to learn advanced modeling in R. Fellows must bring their own laptop computer with Excel and Amua installed.
+Fellows should also secure any available data to complete the study in advance of the fellowship.
 All sessions will be conducted in English.

 Curriculum

 This fellowship program offers an advanced exploration into decision analytic methods and simulation modeling.
 The program builds off previous training through D2P Economic Evaluation Workshops (Thailand 2023, Colombia 2023, or Turkey 2024) which focused on formulating a decision problem, building decision trees and developing Markov models.
-This advanced training incorporates microsimulation, discrete event simulation, calibration and validation of models, uncertainty analysis, value of information analysis, and equity-informative cost-effectiveness analysis (e.g. distributional cost-effectiveness analysis).
+This advanced training incorporates additional modeling approaches (microsimulation), and advanced modeling methods including calibration and validation of models, uncertainty analysis, and value of information analysis.

 While we emphasize practical application, the understanding of fundamental theoretical concepts and modeling skills is also highlighted.
 Fellows will take on a Capstone Project drawn from a real-world decision problem in a clinical or policy context to the development of a fully-fledged model.
 This hands-on project takes fellows through all stages of research, from formulating a question to presenting the final results, which may also lead to conference-ready models and potential manuscript development.